vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 Liên kết dữ liệu với Bảng tính Google Sheet
 ===============================================

-Create custom dashboards in Google Spreadsheet that retrieves data directly from Odoo using spreadsheet formula.
+Create custom dashboards in Google Spreadsheet that retrieves data directly from Leansoft using spreadsheet formula.
 You can use it to create sales commission plans, budgets, project forecasts, etc. Formulas are written in Python but programming skills are not required.